 |Upgraded older house||51 to 65|

-- ERS is a part of the application process ecoENERGY Retrofit – Homes and certain regional programs and incentives.
+- ERS is a part of the application process for the former ecoENERGY Retrofit – Homes grants and for a number of complimentary programs and incentives across Canada.

-- NRCan's Office of Energy Efficiency is working with stakeholders to develop the next generation of ERS.
+- NRCan's Office of Energy Efficiency is also working with stakeholders to develop the next-generation of ERS.